ElektraInitiative/libelektra/src/plugins/csvstorage/README.md

 ## Introduction ##

-This plugin allowes Elektra to read and write CSV files.
+This plugin allows you to read and write CSV files within Elektra.

 ## Configuration ##